ZendarInc/torchsparse/README.md

 1. make the code changes required, here in `ZendarInc/torchsparse`
 1. increment the `torchsparse/version.py` appropriately
 1. merge those changes into `zendar-main`
-1. in the RadarProcessor repo, set up the submodule to be at the new head of `zendar-main`
+1. in the RadarProcessor repo, update the `pyproject.toml` file appropriately
-1. in `RadarProcessor/systems/python`, remove and then re-add the `torchsparse` package, to capture the new version
-  1. `pdm remove torchsparse`
-  1. `pdm add ../../vendor/torchsparse`
 1. merge your changes into the develop branch in RadarProcessor